AusDTO/gov-au-content-guide/_entries/2016-05-04-capitalisation.md

 > Department of Communications and Arts, but then the department.

-All legislation, publications, policies, programs and reports
+All legislation, publications, policies, programs and reports.

-For example
+**For example**

 > the Government Information Public Access Act, then the Act.